Updated: 22nd October 2020

 What extra precautions are you taking for my stay?

-To be on the safe side, we have extended our changeover hours to a 5pm arrival and a 9am departure.
-This is to allow time between guests departing and housekeepers entering the property.
-It also gives housekeepers plenty of time to carry out extra sanitisation in accordance with industry guidelines for this situation.
+We have extended our changeover hours to a 4pm arrival and a 10am departure to give housekeepers more time to carry out extra sanitisation in accordance with industry guidelines for this situation.
+Please check your arrival details as these hours may vary for certain properties.

 We have prepared a guide for you to read before your arrival.
 This includes information on the extra steps we have taken to make sure the property is ready for you and advice on how you can prepare for your holiday.
 To read our guide, click here.